Anheurystics/Wyatt/docs/TUTORIAL.md

 func loop() {
 }
 ```
+The attribute's name are specified by the user, but conventions should be followed to avoid confusion.
+The types of an attribute's elements can either be `float`, `vec2`, `vec3`, or `vec4`.

 Each of the buffer's attributes can be treated as a list, where the first element of attribute `xyz` can be thought of as the attribute of the first vertex, and so on.
 Attributes can be declared and added to on the spot.

-So if we want to declare our triangle with three vertices at `[1.0, -1.0, 0.0], [0.0, 1.0, 0.0], [-1.0, -1.0, 0.0]` we first have to label it with an attribute name (`pos`, for instance), and then add data to it.
+To declare a flat triangle with three vertices at `[1.0, -1.0, 0.0], [0.0, 1.0, 0.0], [-1.0, -1.0, 0.0]`, label it first with an attribute name (`pos`), and then add data to it.
 ```js
 func init() {
     triangle.pos += [1.0, -1.0, 0.0], [0.0, 1.0, 0.0], [-1.0, -1.0, 0.0];
 }
 ```
+With the attributes set, it's time to write the shaders.
+Attributes by themselves are just chunks of data-- the shaders are the one responsible for determining how those data will be manipulated.
+Shaders should be specified before the init and loop functions, and the global variables.

-With our attributes set, it's time to write our shaders.
-We will create a vertex shader that simply takes the input position attribute and outputs it as the final position output.
-This is called a pass-through shader
+Create a vertex shader that simply takes the input position attribute and outputs it as the final position output.
+By default, the vertex shader only outputs a `FinalPosition` (the position of the vertex on the screen)
 ```js
 vert basic(vec3 pos) {
     func main() {